-Start off with breakfast and work on getting sugary cereals, pastries, and dairy off the menu.
-Substitute cereals for oatmeal and fruit, pastries for homemade muffins (recipe below), and dairy milk for almond or coconut milk to use in smoothies.
+First, start off with breakfast and work on getting sugary cereals, pastries, and dairy off the menu.
+Substitute cereals for oatmeal and fruit.
+Pastries for homemade muffins (recipe below), and dairy milk for almond or coconut milk to use in smoothies.

 First and foremost, parents need to set the example to their children on how to eat properly.